ARCCA/intro_singularity/_episodes/04-singularity-images.md

 ~~~
 {: .language-bash}

 This `pull` was performed earlier in the very first examples.
-It is worth noting the
-[limits](https://singularityhub.github.io/singularityhub-docs/docs/regulatory/limits) that are imposed on users to keep
+It is worth noting limits that are imposed on users to keep
 the usage to a manageable amount.
 The resource to build the images is currently provided by Google free of charge but
 abuse of the system could change that.